01 of 08

 For your health and safety, search for options that are non-toxic, waterproof and fire-retardant.

-The set shared here was intended to create a soft surface for babies and toddlers.
+The set pictured above is from Skip Shop is intended to create a soft surface for babies and toddlers.
 When assembled it measures 70-inches wide and 56-inches high.Continue to 6 of 8 below.

 06 of 08